nightscout/nightscout.github.io/docs/troubleshoot/connection_string.md

 Common reasons:

-- The database Heroku is pointing to is not available (like mLab after Nov 10th 2020).
+- The database Heroku is pointing to is not available (like with the mLab Heroku add-on after Nov 10th 2020 or any mLab database after Dec 2020).
+The reference for documentation was [here.](https://docs.mlab.com/how-to-migrate-nightscout-sandbox-heroku-addons-to-atlas/)

 - Your Atlas connection string is incorrect